espocrm/documentation/docs/user-guide/emails.md

 *As of v7.3.*

 Group Email Folders are shared for teams.
-Admin can create group email folders and specify which teams have access to a particular folder.
+An administrator can create group email folders and specify which teams have access to a particular folder.

 If an email is moved from a group folder to a personal folder or the Inbox, it will unlink the email from that group folder.